WebOfTrustInfo/verifiable-news/sketchpad.md

   }
 }
 ```
-A `reason` field can specify the reason for the supersession.
+There may be a variety of types of supersession and a `reason` field can specify the reason for or variety of the supersession.

 ```json
 {